cacrane07/GCI_ultrasound/README.md

 The 20kHz peak shown is an example of how we can control frequencies we would like to use.
 To have an adjustable range of frequencies we can create a multipeak bandpass filter which is more advanced and will allow certain chosen frequencies to pass through.

 ## Teamwork Reflection

+Our team worked well together and regularly attended our group meetings.
+Each of our meetings were very efficient and we maintained communication throughout the semester.
+Each individual group member did their part of the work in a timely manner and their work always met the standards of other group members.

 Carrie Crane: I maintained a general knowledge of each aspect of the project to connect the tasks necessary for each part of the group.
 I worked heavily on the engineering side of the project and created the final schematic.
 I also created this GitHub repository containing our final deliverable.
 I worked with each person in the group to ensure everyones work would contribute to the final deliverable in some form.